lunamidori5/Midori-AI-Website/content/_index.md

 To plan a meeting, check out Luna's Zcal - https://zcal.co/lunamidori

-#### 🌐 **Model Hosting and Integration**
-We provide a secure and scalable platform for hosting AI models, with tools and APIs for easy integration into applications.
-This opens the door for developers to share their models with a broader community.

 #### 💡 **Cluster-Based AI Development**
 We leverage distributed systems to accelerate training and deployment of complex AI models.
 This allows us to tackle larger datasets, refine architectures, and push the boundaries of performance.